-Spinal muscular atrophy (SMA) is a genetic disease characterized by the loss of motor neurons, or nerve cells that control the movement of voluntary muscles.
+Type 0 is the most severe form of spinal muscular atrophy (SMA), a rare genetic disease characterized by the progressive loss of motor neurons, or nerve cells that control voluntary movement, leading to muscle weakness and wasting.

 SMA News Today is strictly a news and information website about the disease.
 It does not provide medical advice, diagnosis or treatment.
 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Never disregard professional medical advice or delay in seeking it because of something you have read on this website.